One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Two-point statistics

+which was adapted by \cite{Bengaly2018} and \cite{Dolfi2019} in the context of TGSS data.
 The {\sc CAMB} package allows to include the effects of gravitational lensing and it allows users to include effects of non-linear structure formation via its halo-fit option \citep{Takahashi2012,Mead2015}.
+Additionally we do not use the Limber approximation, which is per default used for $l> 100$.
+An inappropriate application of the Limber approximation gives rise to ringing phenomena in $w(\theta)$ that depend on the details of the binning of the redshift distribution function.
+We make use of the cubic-spline interpolation of {\sc CAMB} to generate a smooth window function from the observed redshift distribution for sources with $z\leq2$.

-In Fig. \ref{fig:comparisonwthetanohalolensinglinear} we show the two-point correlations from radio sources with available redshift information for the three samples of flux density thresholds and compare them to the predictions of linear theory, including the count lensing option of the {\sc CAMB} package and the bias from Eq. (\ref{biasTiwari}).
-We find good agreement for angular separations below one degree for all three flux density thresholds and for the $4$~mJy sample even for larger separations.
-This is remarkable as we did not adjust any parameter and it is in good agreement with our conclusion above that we can trust the results for angular scales between 0.1 and 1 deg.
-We expect that there is a yet not properly understood (systematic) effect at angular scales above one degree.
-But we also have to keep in mind, that the measured distribution of photometric redshifts might be inaccurate, which would also affect the model prediction.
+In Fig. \ref{fig:comparisonwthetanohalolensinglinear} we show the two-point correlations from radio sources with available redshift information for the 2 and 4~mJy flux density thresholds and compare them to the predictions of non-linear theory, including the Halofit and count lensing options of the {\sc CAMB} package and the bias from Eq. (\ref{biasTiwari}).
+In order to account for the integral constraint, we calculate it using Eq. (\ref{eq:bias}) with the random-random pairs obtained by {\sc TreeCorr} and the expectation from {\sc CAMB} in order to subtract it from the expectation.
+We find reasonable agreement for angular separations below a few degrees, for the $2$ and $4$~mJy samples of `mask z', as well as of `mask z1'. \emph{The agreement between the theoretical expectations and the results for the $2$ and $4$ mJy samples is remarkable as we did not adjust any model parameter.}